 Pair tables are a specific type of data table used in cancer research, where somatic workflows typically input samples corresponding to both tumor and normal tissue.
 Note that the pair table references the particpant_id (in the participant table) and the sample_id of the case and the control sample (from the sample table).

-Example: Pair TSV in spreadsheet
+Pair table in spreadsheet

 - The header entries (in red) must be typed exactly as shown

 - Customize with your own values for the case sample ID, control sample ID, and participant ID

 - The case- and control-sample IDs are from the sample.tsv

 - The participant ID is from the participant.tsv table

 - Upload in this order: 1) participant.tsv 2) sample.tsv 3) pairs.tsv